About HIPAA Security Compliance

 TrustCC, an independent third party, performed facility reviews, documentation reviews and interviewed key personnel at DriveSavers to measure our data recovery process controls.
 TrustCC is certified to conduct IT Audits and Information Security Vulnerability and Penetration Testing.

-In addition to their own auditing process, TrustCC relied upon SOC 2 Type II Audit Reports and control testing performed by two independent parties in 2011 to validate the effectiveness of DriveSavers technical security controls.
+In addition to their own auditing process, TrustCC relied upon SOC 2 Type II audits and control testing performed by two independent parties in 2011 to validate the effectiveness of DriveSavers technical security controls.

 The SOC 2 Type II audit is a widely recognized as the standard developed by the American Institute of Certified Public Accounts (AICPA) for the assessment of service organizations.
 Professionals who have experience in accounting, auditing and information security perform the audit.